learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 Behavior:

 Iterates over the collection of elements, passing each element in turn to the callback function.
-Returns the original, unmodified, collection for chaining.
+Returns the original, unmodified, collection.

 Example function calls: